One Piece Watch Order

 How to watch One Piece

 Start at Episode 1 and watch the TV anime in release order.
-One Piece is built around long-term setup and payoff, so jumping to later arcs usually hurts the experience.
-Use this guide to track arcs, ratings, and movie placements while keeping the core story intact.
+One Piece is built around long-term setup and payoff, so jumping to later arcs usually hurts the experience more than it saves time.

-For the shortest route, skip clearly marked filler arcs, recap episodes, TV specials, and most movies.
+For the shortest route, keep the release order but skip clearly marked filler arcs, recap episodes, TV specials, and most movies.
 This does not cut One Piece down dramatically because the series has relatively little skippable filler, but it does remove the material most likely to slow a catch-up watch.

-The G-8 arc, Episodes 196-206, is the big exception.
-It is not required for the manga story, but it fits naturally after Skypiea and is often treated as a fan-favorite side adventure.
-First-time viewers who are not rushing should keep it.
+You can skip most One Piece filler without losing the main story, but the G-8 arc, Episodes 196-206, is the big exception.
+It fits naturally after Skypiea and is often treated as a fan-favorite side adventure worth keeping on a first watch.

 Complete route